makrai/notes/brown2005-fewshot-gpt3.md

   * substantial progress on e.g. reading comprehension, question answering, textual entailment, and many others, and has
   * new architectures and algorithms [RSR + 19, LOG + 19, YDY + 19, LCG + 19]
-* removing the need for task-specific datasets and task-specific fine-tuning would be desirable, for several reasons
+* removing the need for task-specific datasets and fine-tuning would be desirab
   * practical perspective, the need for a large dataset of labeled examples for
     * a very wide range of possible useful language tasks, e.g correcting grammar, to generating examples of an abstract concept, to